nick-The-One/python_course/08_data_types_pt6.md

   * It's worth noting that both of these functions, being built-ins, are written in C and thus pretty fast[^5]

-* Comprehensions, as the name *might* suggest are might be easier to understand than for loop — although not always; but it name means not what you might think it means — it's not «reading comprehension» comprehension, it's «set comprehension» comprehension, aka «set builder notation» or «complete inclusion»
+* Comprehensions, as the name *might* suggest are might be easier to understand than for loop — although not always; but it name means not what you might think it means — it's not «reading comprehension» comprehension, it's «set comprehension» comprehension, aka «set builder notation» or «complete inclusion»[^6]

 * Aside from map and filter we also need *source* for comprehension — it should iterator, but for now for simplicity sake let's go with sequenced container — it can be iterator, and that's enough for us today